TatianaPas/Beekind/README.md

 # BeKind solution.

 ## About.
-This application was created as a result of the Hackathon.
+This application was created as a result of the Hackathon by 3 developers: Tatiana, Anita and Ako.
 The idea was to increase kindness in the community by creating a centralized platform where people could ask for help and lend their hands.
 Users can also generate their daily challenges, which can help increase community kindness.

 ## Technical stack.